Applications and arranging matters

 Students can only register in the University of Groningen LLB programmes per 1 September.
 Do you want to restart your programme at a different moment – e.g. to temporarily interrupt your programme – you can only do so with the permission of the Admissions Board.

-With such permission, you can register per:
+With such permission, you can register at one of the following registration dates:

 A registration request should be sent to the Admissions Board at least 6 weeks before the intended registration date.
 Are you planning on interrupting your LLB programme temporarily?
 Discuss your study plan with a study adviser of the International Office beforehand.
 The Admissions Board will take this step into consideration when reaching a decision.